bvarent/ftp-speculum/README.md

 Usage
 -----
-Edit the local config and invoke the task as such:
+* Edit the local config file.
+See [src/MirrorerOptions.php](src/MirrorerOptions.php) for an explanation of the options.
+* Invoke the task via the console.
+(Perhaps using a cronjob.)
   `php public/index.php ftp-speculum`

 ToDo
 ----
 * Use a PSR logger.
-* Allow all possible cli options for the mirror command.
-And allow all settings for lftp.